 Originally, 7.62x39mm ammo was designed during World War II by the Russians for use in the AK-47 and SKS rifles.
 However, they can also be used in certain bolt-action and semi-automatic rifles.
 These popular rounds, which have moderate recoil and range but a high level of knockdown power, are often used for hunting game and for self-defense.

 The 7.26x39mm rounds have a bullet weight of 123 grains, a velocity of 2,400 feet per second, and have 2,180 joules of energy.

 Designed in just 2017, the .224 Valkyrie is a .22 rimless cartridge that’s suitable for hunting small and medium-sized game, long-range shooting, competition shooting, and target shooting.
 The .224 Valkyrie rounds have a bullet weight of 60-90 grains, travel at a velocity of 2,600-3,500 feet per second, and have 2,000 joules of energy.

-One of the most popular cartridges for rifle owners is the .223 Remington, a high-velocity round that comes in 55 grain weights and full metal jackets when used by the military.
-The bullet weights for these rounds is 36-77 grains, while they travel at a velocity of 2,750-3,750 feet per second and have 1,300-1,764 joules of energy.
+One of the most popular cartridges for rifle owners is the .223 Remington, a high-velocity round that comes in 55-grain weights and full metal jackets when used by the military.
+The bullet weights for these rounds are 36-77 grains, while they travel at a velocity of 2,750-3,750 feet per second and have 1,300-1,764 joules of energy.

-5.56x45mm NATO rounds are very similar to .223 Remington rounds because they have the same size but the former packs a more powerful punch.
+Our 5.56x45mm NATO rounds are very similar to .223 Remington rounds because they are the same size, but the former packs a more powerful punch.
 These cartridges are considered to be extremely accurate and soft shooters.
-5.56x45mm NATO ammo is used to kill small to medium-sized game.
+5.56x45mm NATO ammo is used to kill small- to medium-sized game.